For Admissions, Call: 080 - 46809096 | Email: email@example.com

-1) Parent-Teachers Meetings: At Ekya, we have an open-door policy for parents to meet with the school leadership, coordinators and teachers, provided prior appointment is taken.
+1) Parent-Teachers Meetings: At Ekya, we have an open-door policy for parents to meet with the school leadership, coordinators, and teachers, provided a prior appointment is taken.
 Unlike the conventional meetings that take place in groups and on fixed days, parent-teacher meetings at Ekya are objective and personal.

 3) Attendance: Student attendance on all school working days is extremely important.
-The school does not entertain leave for reasons such as vacation, weddings, festivals, celebrations etc. Leave will be granted only in illness.
+The school does not entertain leave for reasons such as vacations, weddings, festivals, celebrations, etc. Leave will be granted only in illness.

 4) Keep us informed: We expect parents to keep the school updated on any changes in the child’s record.

-5) Verify Information: It has come to our notice that some parents are part of online communities over platforms such as Whatsapp, Google and Facebook wherein many sensitive issues about children and teachers are openly discussed.
+5) Verify Information: It has come to our notice that some parents are part of online communities over platforms such as Whatsapp, Google, and Facebook wherein many sensitive issues about children and teachers are openly discussed.
 We strongly discourage such communities wherein the intention of Ekya’s collaborative and open culture is negated.
-Sometimes, one or two members of these groups spread panic based on false information causing disruption to our students.
+Sometimes, one or two members of these groups spread panic based on false information disrupting our students.
 We request our parents to verify with us immediately, in case of such information.

-6) Fees: Schedule for the school fee payment will need to be adhered to.
+6) Fees: The schedule for the school fee payment will need to be adhered to.
 Late fees could invite a penalty, including discontinuation in severe cases.

 7) Tuition: As a policy, we discourage external tuition for all our students.
 In some rare cases, the teachers might specifically recommend it for the student based on requirement or performance.

-Given this exposure, it is important that children should have an entitlement to safe technology and internet access at all times.
+Given this exposure, children must have an entitlement to safe technology and internet access at all times.
 At Ekya, we constantly monitor children’s use of systems and devices within school premises.
 We have also put in place robust content filters and access restrictions in all systems.
-Back home, parents are required to monitor children’s usage of technology and enable safe internet surfing by using content filtering software, parental controls on Google Chrome/MAC/Windows and permit only kid friendly search engines.
+Back home, parents are required to monitor children’s usage of technology and enable safe internet surfing by using content filtering software, parental controls on Google Chrome/MAC/Windows and permit only kid-friendly search engines.
 If parents require any further information on these software/tools that can be enabled at home, they may reach out to the school office.